-The budget proposal recommends using \$1,95989590 of the unassigned fund balance, and projects an unassigned balance of \$1,568,910 as of June 30, 2024.
-The estimated reserve covers 12.2% of annual expenditures, below the minimum policy reserve level of 15%.
-This proposed lower reserve level is due to the Budget Committee's recommendation that a Staffing Reserve Fund be established, with an initial \$300,000 in funding.
-Given undeniable essential staffing needs, the Budget Committee believes this lower reserve level result is justified and is a fiscally responsible decision.
+The adopted budget recommended using \$1,677,000 of the unassigned fund balance, and projects an unassigned balance of \$1,850,000 as of June 30, 2024.
+The estimated reserve covers 14.8% of annual expenditures, below the minimum policy reserve level of 15%.
+This adopted lower reserve level is in part due to using the Budget Committee's recommended that a Staffing Reserve Fund be established, with an initial \$300,000 in funding and it was undo and used it for adding and unfreezing positions.
+The City Council believes this lower reserve level result is justified and is a fiscally responsible decision.